andrlik/django-quotes/docs/quickstart.rst

 .. code-block:: python
    :caption: settings.py

-   # Number of quotes to fetch when doing random selections.
+   # Number of quotes to fetch when doing random selections from a single source.
    # Optional.
 Default is 50.
    MAX_QUOTES_FOR_RANDOM_SET = 50

+   # Number of quotes to fetch when doing random selections from a SourceGroup.
+   # Optional.
+Default is 50.
+   MAX_QUOTES_FOR_RANDOM_GROUP_SET = 50

    INSTALLED_APPS = [
         "django.contrib.auth",